What are the key considerations when constructing a portfolio?

 3: Consider your level of risk tolerance

-Before you can determine where you want to put your money, you have to realise you have a risk tolerance.
+Before you can determine where you want to put your money, you have to realise you have risk tolerance.
 This is the amount of risk you are willing to take on.
-If you are older and nearing retirement, you may not want to take on a lot of risk and put your money on the line.
+If you are older and nearing retirement, you may not want to take on a lot of risks and put your money on the line.
 If you are younger, those higher-risk funds can look very good because you have time to recoup any losses.
-Also consider your personal views and financial stability.
+Also, consider your personal views and financial stability.

 4: Develop an investment portfolio based on time and risk

 Work closely with a financial planner to create a portfolio that addresses your concerns.
-This includes a combination of stocks, bonds and funds that create the level for risk that is right for you with a return that matches that risk.
-Your financial planner will indicate investments that may be ideal to you in each of these situations.
+This includes a combination of stocks, bonds and funds that create the level of risk that is right for you with a return that matches that risk.
+Your financial planner will indicate investments that may be ideal for you in each of these situations.
 You’ll want to work on a plan over time, making changes as needed.

 5: Add to your wealth